 Rex Degner, M.D., a pathologist, is an at-large representative for the medical staff.
 He was raised in Great Bend and left to attend Kansas State, where he earned his bachelor's degree in biology before attending University of Kansas to receive his M.D.
 Dr. Degner cheers on both schools, but when pressed, he admits he'd wear purple over blue.
 After completing his pathology residency, he moved home to Great Bend in 1990 where he practiced for 10 years.
 In 2000, he joined Reno Pathology Associates in Hutchinson.
 Dr. Degner and his wife Karla have 4 children.
 When away from work, Dr. Degner enjoys hunting, fishing and golfing.

-Michael T. Hagley, M.D., Chief of Staff, is an interventional cardiologist at Hutchinson Clinic and the Medical Director of the Cardiac Catheterization Laboratory at Hutchinson Regional Medical Center.
+Michael T. Hagley, M.D., is an interventional cardiologist at Hutchinson Clinic and the Medical Director of the Cardiac Catheterization Laboratory at Hutchinson Regional Medical Center.
 He graduated from the University of Nebraska at Omaha and the University Of Nebraska College Of Medicine.
 He completed an internal medicine residency at Akron City Hospital, in Akron Ohio and a cardiology fellowship at Washington University Medical Center in St. Louis.
 He then completed and additional year of interventional cardiology and vascular intervention training at The Cardiovascular Institute of the South in Houma, Louisiana.
 He has practiced in Hutchinson since 2002 and was the Medicine Service Line Chair from 2013-2015.
 He is now the Chief of Staff.
 In his free time he enjoys exercise, Jiu Jitsu, woodworking, playing guitar, and spending time with family.

-Costy Mattar, MD., Chief of Staff-Elect, has been a physician at Hutchinson Clinic since 2014 and also a physician at the Cardiac Catheterization Laboratory at Hutchinson Regional Medical Center.
+Costy Mattar, MD., Chief of Staff, has been a physician at Hutchinson Clinic since 2014 and also a physician at the Cardiac Catheterization Laboratory at Hutchinson Regional Medical Center.
 Dr. Mattar attended medical school and did his Residency in General Internal Medicine at the Lebanese University School of Medicine in Beirut, Lebanon.
 He completed his Residency for Internal Medicine and his Fellowship in Cardiology at East Tennessee State University, Johnson City, TN.
 His Fellowship in Interventional Cardiology was completed at Tufts University School of Medicine at Baystate Medical Center, Springfield, MA.
 Dr. Mattar is a member of the American Medical Association and the American College of Cardiology.
 His Board Certifications include: American Board of Internal Medicine, American Board of Internal Medicine –Interventional Cardiology, American Board of Cardiology, American Board of Adult Transthoracic and Transesophageal Echocardiology, American Board of Nuclear Cardiology, and the American Board of Interventional Cardiology.

-Valerie Pryor is a Realtor for Plaza Astle Realty.
+Valerie Pryor, Realtor for Plaza Astle Realty.
 She has been a resident of Hutchinson since 2005.
 She graduated from the University of Central Missouri in 2003 earning a BSBA with a Major in Human Resource Management.
 Valerie has been a Realtor for 13 years and holds both the CRS and ABR designations.
 She was named Prairie Land Realtors Reno Council Realtor of the year in 2015, and was recognized at one of Reno County's 20 under 40 Professionals in 2012.
 She is involved in several community organizations including The Community Foundation (current board member), Hutchinson Board of Realtors (past board member), Interfaith Housing Services, and Cancer Council of Reno County.
 She and her husband, Brad, enjoy traveling and spending time with their 3 children.

 Tom Sellers was born and raised in Hutchinson.
 He graduated from Westminster College in Fulton, MO, with a major in Economics and Business Administration.
 Before joining Luminous Neon in 1990, Tom worked in the commercial real estate business in Kansas City and Cleveland, OH.
 As CEO at Luminous Neon, Tom divides his time between the company's locations, making frequent trips across the state.
 Tom lives in Hutchinson with his wife.
 He has served as President of World Sign Associates, Chairman of the Board of the Kansas Cosmosphere and Space Center, Chairman of the Hutchinson/Reno County Chamber of Commerce and as a director of the Hutchinson Community College Foundation board.
 He enjoys travel and playing golf.